chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 Update: as of Aug.
 30, 2020, the numbers are even better for EV's: "EVs convert over 77% of the electrical energy from the grid to power at the wheels.
 Conventional gasoline vehicles only convert about 12%–30% of the energy stored in gasoline to power at the wheel".

-## Maintenance Costs
+## Maintenance & Insurance Costs

+I recommend reading the articles below but the synopsis for EV's is:
+    - There is more tire replacement due to high vehicle weight from battery
+    - Battery replace will be necessary every 10-15 years
+    - Fewer moving parts to maintain (spark plugs, wires. muffler)
+    - Fewer fluids (no oil or transmission fluid)
+    - Less wear & tear on breaks (through regenerative breaking)
+    - Insurance costs are relatively high for luxury vehicles but could decrease from Tesla Insurance

 https://insideevs.com/news/317307/ev-vs-ice-maintenance-the-first-100000-miles
 https://techcrunch.com/2020/03/06/electric-vehicles-are-changing-the-future-of-auto-maintenance/
-    - more tire replacement due to high vehicle weight from battery https://hbr.org/2019/05/teslas-strong-brand-gives-it-unusual-expansion-potential https://www.energy.gov/eere/electricvehicles/electric-car-safety-maintenance-and-battery-life
-    - less moving parts
-    - less fluids (no oil or transmission fluid)
-    - less wear & tear on breaks (through regenerative breaking) Tesla insurance product.
+https://hbr.org/2019/05/teslas-strong-brand-gives-it-unusual-expansion-potential
+https://www.energy.gov/eere/electricvehicles/electric-car-safety-maintenance-and-battery-life

 # Big Opportunities